GhumanNavneet/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 If you have not cloned this repository to your virtual machine, do so now.
 All of the artifacts for this lab are located under `C:\azure-machine-learning-service-labs-master\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code`.

 ## Exercise 1 - Get oriented to the lab files
-1. On your virtual machine expand the folder `01-model-training` which is under `C:\labfiles\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code`
+1. On your virtual machine expand the folder `01-model-training` which is under `C:\azure-machine-learning-service-labs-master\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code`
 2. Expand the `data` folder.
 This folder contains two CSV files. `UsedCars_Clean.csv` represents the unlabeled data and `UsedCars_Affordability.csv` contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).<br/>
     <img src="images/data.jpg"/><br/>
 3. Expand `training`.
 This folder contains train.py which will be used later in the lab to train the model using a remote cluster provided by AML Compute.<br/>